taaae/42_C_Testing/README.md

 ./check.sh 2
 ```

-:star: Consider giving this repo a star if it was helpful for you :star: <br>
+:star: Consider giving this repo a star if it was helpful for you <br>
 :closed_book: Feel free to open an issue if you found a bug or created tests for other projects